Dangerously in Love: Critical reception

-Dangerously in Love received generally positive reviews from music critics.
+Dangerously in Love received generally mixed reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 63, based on 17 reviews, indicating "generally favorable reviews".
 Anthony DeCurtis of Rolling Stone viewed that it presents Beyoncé in two styles, one "far more flattering" than the other, and found the ballad-oriented songs on the album least flattering, commenting that Beyoncé has "plenty of time" to develop the style maturely that would "[make] sense for her".
 Entertainment Weekly's Neil Drumming commented that the album validates Beyoncé's "taste in innovation".
 He also viewed that Beyoncé's collaboration with various record producers explores new directions in contemporary music, doing more reinventing than revisiting.
 Like DeCurtis' review, however, Drumming pointed out that "most of the disc's missteps" are in its latter part.

 Slant Magazine's Sal Cinquemani wrote that "[Beyoncé] is allowed more room to experiment vocally as a solo artist, exploring softer registers and lathering on the coquettish persona that was only hinted at on Destiny's Child tracks like 'Bootylicious.'".
 Steve Jones of USA Today stated, "Beyoncé succeeds by showing greater depth as a songwriter and broader range as a singer".
 Blender's Ben Ratliff complimented Beyoncé's performance and stated, "She's playing the cool-hunter but covering the bases with seraphic arrangements of multiple voices.
 Her reach is remarkable".
 Mark Anthony Neal of PopMatters called it an "artistic leap" and wrote that it "finds Ms. B in the midst of a fully flowering womanhood and doing the best singing of her career".
+Uncut called its ballads "self-pitying/self-mythologising", while Q stated: "She has good songs, but no great songs".
+Los Angeles Times writer Natalie Nichols expressed that it "demonstrates vocal finesse [...]
+But, especially on the ballads, [Beyoncé] often drags things out with diva acrobatics".